If you enjoy this list, check out the next edition: 10 More Dutch Foods to Try, Part II in our Dutch Foods series.

 If you've never tasted bitterballen before, order them at a cafe as the perfect accompaniment to a round of beers.
 But be careful when you bite through the crunchy crust, the meaty ragout filling is often burning hot!
 Let op!

-Sample bitterballen at almost any bruincafe in Amsterdam.
-If you are vegetarian, be sure to try the veggie bitterballen at Café Louter!
+You can sample bitterballen at almost any bruincafe in Amsterdam, those at Grandcafé Luxembourg are said to be the best.
+If you are vegetarian, be sure to get the veggie bitterballen at Café Louter!
+And if you want to sample something really interesting, try the Schipholgans bitterballen at MOES Amsterdam.

 Photo credit: © Susie Gregson